wangywUST/wangywust.github.io/CourseADSP2026/lecture_3.md

 $$J(\mathbf{a}_p)=E\{\lvert e_p^f(n)\rvert^2\}.$$

+Before writing the normal equations, it is useful to understand the geometry of this minimization.
+The previous samples

+$$x(n-1),x(n-2),\ldots,x(n-p)$$

+span the linear prediction space.
+The predictor chooses the point in this space that is closest to the desired sample $x(n)$ in the mean-square sense.
+The prediction error is the residual part left after this projection:

+$$e_p^f(n)=x(n)-\hat{x}(n).$$

+If the residual were still correlated with one of the samples used by the predictor, then that sample would still contain useful linear information about the residual.
+In that case, we could adjust the corresponding prediction coefficient and reduce the mean-square error further.
+Therefore, at the optimum, no such useful linear information can remain in the residual.

+Equivalently, the predictor has already extracted all linearly predictable information from the previous $p$ samples.
+The leftover error must be perpendicular, in the correlation/inner-product sense, to each sample used in the prediction.

 The LMMSE orthogonality principle says:

 > The optimal prediction error is orthogonal to every sample used by the predictor.